 The concept of product mix is explained to the students to enhance their knowledge level in the field of marketing and like.
 The students can easily understand the concept here at Vedantu as it has been provided in a comprehensible manner to make it easier for them.
 The Vedantu website also provides them with several other study resources for absolutely free.

-Product Mix, another name as Product Assortment, refers to a number of products that a company offers to its customers.
+Product Mix, another name as Product Assortment, refers to several products that a company offers to its customers.
 For example, a company might sell multiple lines of products, with the product lines being fairly similar, such as toothpaste, toothbrush, or mouthwash, and also other such toiletries.
 All these are under the same brand umbrella.
 Whereas, a company may have varied and distinct other product lines that may be in good contrast to each other, such as medicines and clothing apparel.

 Product mix can also be understood as the complete set of products and services that are offered by a firm.
-A product mix consists of the product lines, which are associated items which a consumer purchases.
+A product mix consists of the product lines, which are associated items that a consumer purchases.

 Marketing Mix Definition

 A marketing mix includes various areas of focus as a comprehensive part of the market plan.
 The marketing mix is best defined as a common classification that begins with the four Ps:

 To have a broader range of areas of marketing than to fixate on one area.
 This will help reach a wider audience, and with these four Ps in mind, the marketing professionals can maintain their focus better on the priority things.
 Focusing on a marketing mix helps an organization to make strategic decisions while launching new products or revising their existing products.

 Definition of Marketing Mix